IBM-Cloud/iks-ingress-controller/README.md

 # IBM Cloud Kubernetes Service open source Ingress controller

-TODO short description here - do we want to mentin anything about how this is now officially unsupported so it was instead open sourced?
+The Ingress controller provided by this project can be used as-is in IBM Cloud Kubernetes Service clusters without any support from IBM.
+The main purpose of providing this open source Ingress controller is to allow users to continue to use the custom IBM CLoud Kubernetes Service Ingress controller after official support is ended by IBM.

 ## Prerequisites and considerations
 Before you get started with the IBM Cloud Kubernetes Service open source Ingress controller, review the following prerequisites and considerations.

-TODO: do these general IKS prereqs still apply? i would think they would for any Ingress controller in an iks cluster
+-

-- Setting up Ingress requires the following [IBM Cloud IAM roles](cloud.ibm.com/docs/containers?topic=containers-users#platform):
+- Setting up Ingress in an IBM Cloud Kubernetes Service cluster requires the following [IBM Cloud IAM roles](cloud.ibm.com/docs/containers?topic=containers-users#platform):
     - **Administrator** platform access role for the cluster
     - **Manager** service access role in all namespaces
 - If you restrict network traffic to edge worker nodes, ensure that at least two [edge worker nodes](cloud.ibm.com/docs/containers?topic=containers-edge) are enabled in each zone so that Ingress controllers deploy uniformly.
 - To be included in Ingress load balancing, the names of the `ClusterIP` services that expose your apps must be unique across all namespaces in your cluster.
 - VPC clusters: [Allow traffic requests that are routed by Ingress to node ports on your worker nodes](cloud.ibm.com/docs/containers?topic=containers-vpc-network-policy#security_groups).
-- To build on a Mac or Linux based machine, ensure Docker is running and run: `make container`
+- To build on a Mac or Linux based machine, ensure Docker is running, and run `make container`.

-TODO: need a warning re: this isnt support by iks, you must manage, etc
+- This project is not officially supported by IBM for IBM Cloud Kubernetes Service clusters.
+You are responsible for deploying, managing, and mainatining the Ingress controllers in your cluster.

 ## Step 1: Pushing to IBM Cloud Registry
 Push your local image to [IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview).